typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

 ```

 The way `map` looks at `DocTree` is very similar, and we give it the
-responsibilities that `foreach` had, so it is unsurprising that its
+responsibilities that `foreach` had, so it is unsurprising that the
-“shape” we think about is similar.
+“shape” we imagine for transformation is similar.

 ```
                document transformer